Kuberwastaken/Kuberwastaken/README.md

 # About Me:
 Hey!
-I'm Kuber Mehta an AI developer & Tech Enthusiast from New Delhi, India
+I'm Kuber - an AI developer & Tech Enthusiast from New Delhi, India

-Founder of [PolyThink](https://www.polyth.ink/) & [TREAT AI](https://www.trytreat.tech/).
-CS/AI undergrad at BITS Pilani & GGSIPU.
+Founder of [PolyThink](https://www.polyth.ink/) and CS/AI undergrad at BITS Pilani & GGSIPU.

 I've [built and shipped 53+ projects](https://kuber.studio/#/projects) (38+ AI Based) in the past year.